Dan-Price/overrule-game-jam/README.md

 A tutorial can be found in the game by pressing about.

 Lots of changes have been made to the game since the gamejam.
-Uses sounds by Eric Matyas from soundimage.org.
+Uses sounds by Eric Matyas from soundimage.org and a sound provided by the games development society.

 Uses images from